arty-arty/promise/README.md

 ## Original technology

-The protocol combines an pair.
-Both developed for this project.
+The protocol combines two new technologies.
+A paired-content-escrow.
+A random-sneak-peek.
+Both were researched for this project.

 ## A mathematical protocol